chaynHQ/bloom-backend/docs/local-development.md

 See [Visual Studio Code Docs: Developing Inside a Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) for more info.

-### Run Manually
+### Run Manually - Recommended for PostgreSQL Users

-Start the Postgres server, create a database called 'bloom', then run:
+Prerequisites: PostgreSQL

+Log into PostgreSQL and create a database called "bloom".
+Ensure it is running on port `5432` (or your desired port).
+Finally, start the PostgreSQL server on your machine.

+With the psql server running, start the app:

 ```bash
 yarn start:dev